TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 30/1 Samuel 30.2.md

 ---

-and had taken captive the women [and all] that were therein, both small and great: they slew not any, but carried them off, and went their way.
+and had taken captive the women and all who were therein, both small and great.
+They didn't kill any, but carried them off, and went their way.